TuringLang/Turing-Workshop/2023-Geilo-Winter-School/Part-2-Turing-and-other-things/notes.md

 for more info on choosing a solver

-But this is the resulting solution
+This is the resulting solution

 ```julia
 plot(